-There are basically two schools of thought when it comes to upgrading an engagement ring.
+There are two schools of thought when it comes to upgrading an engagement ring.
 The first is “No, never, it’s a sacred thing”, with the other saying “Why not?
-Where’s the harm?”.
-It’s a difficult question to answer, of course, but we think there are many reasons why it is okay to get a different ring, so when and how do you go about it?
+Where’s the harm?
+I’m ready to go bigger and better!”.

 It may well be that, when you bought your original engagement ring, your budget wasn’t anywhere near what it would be today.
-Alternatively, what seemed beautiful 20 years ago might seem a little dated or even unattractive today.
-There are many reasons why you might want to change your engagement ring or buy a bigger one, and none of them are because you don’t want to be engaged any more.
+Alternatively, what seemed beautiful 10 years ago might seem a little dated or even unattractive today.
+There are many reasons why you might want to change your engagement ring or buy a bigger one, and none of them are because you don’t want to be engaged anymore.

 Unlike a wedding band, which has both emotional and legal attachments, an engagement ring is a sign, a signal of intent to marry without carrying any of the wider formalities of a wedding.
 As such, the ring is a little less permanent and, therefore, a lot more subject to change if it’s needed or wanted.